nmdwolf/nmdwolf.github.io/_posts/2021-09-17-MasterThesis.md

     - Frieze Group
 ---

-In 2019, I successfully defended my Master's thesis on <i>matrix product states</i> and <i>symmetry-protected phases topological phases</i>.
+In 2019, I successfully defended my Master's thesis on <i>matrix product states</i> and <i>symmetry-protected phases topological phases</i> (see <a href = "{{ site.baseurl }}/Master" target = "_blank">here</a>).
 Now, almost 5 years later, I think it is the perfect time to write down a (short) introduction and overview of what I did during my thesis and how it relates to various fields of science.

 <hr id = "Overview">
 <div class = "nav-block"><div class = "side">Overview</div></div>